-Gig Buddies fixes this by that pairing up adults with a learning disability and/or autism with a volunteer buddy who shares the same interests so they can enjoy social activities together.
+Gig Buddies fixes this by that pairing up adults with a learning disability (and autistic adults) with a volunteer buddy who shares the same interests so they can enjoy social activities together.

 Gig Buddies is about fun, friendship, and enjoying new experiences.
 But it also addresses serious issues such as loneliness and social isolation, whilst improving people’s confidence, independence and wellbeing.

 “One of the things I love about Gig Buddies is that there isn’t a time limit for when you want to go somewhere.
-In the past I’ve been out with Gig Buddies later than half past midnight.
-Later this month my Gig Buddy Mark and I are going to a wrestling event that starts at 9pm and finishes at 5am the next morning – that’s no joke!
+With my gig buddy Mark we have been to a wrestling event that started at 9pm and finished at 5am the next morning – that’s no joke!

 “Gig Buddies is also great for people who want to do different things – from cinema, and theatre, to drag nights.
 It’s a lot of fun.
 Gig Buddies is where the fun never ends!”